evisdrenova/llama2-rs/notes.md

 ## Neural net blocks

 Then we start converting some nice pure functions to rust.
 RMSNorm, Softmax and the star of the show, matmul.
-These are pretty straight forward, simple implementations but are key components to the puzzle.
+These are straight forward implementations but are key components to the puzzle.

 ## Forward

 This is the forward pass function that we use to pass through the neural net.
-Let's break this down.
+Let's break this down section by section.

 We're running inference for one token at a time at a specific position in the sequence.
 You can see this since we take in a `token` parameter.